“Who are our friends? Who are our enemies? This is the first question of revolution.”

 Revolutionary Law Against Lumpen Crimes

-When Revolutionary Communist Party [pre-revisionism] member Damian Garcia was stabbed to death by a gang member in Los Angeles’ Pico-Aliso housing project, they reminded Damian as they murdered him that their flag was red-white-and-blue, not red.
+When Revolutionary Communist Party [which was “Maoist” if we were to use Maoism loosely, as some of the first U.S. forces which identified with Mao’s line and self-identified as Maoists, but which we know revealed itself as solidly revisionist with time] member Damian Garcia was stabbed to death by a gang member in Los Angeles’ Pico-Aliso housing project, they reminded Damian as they murdered him that their flag was red-white-and-blue, not red.
 Beyond often being enlisted by exploitative interests as detailed above, the lumpen shares with the government an opposition to grassroots revolutionary organizations.
 The reason is simple: if revolutionaries are allowed to freely have such a presence to organize, they can crowd out lumpen organizations by denying them the ability to profit off of the people, even recruit people away from the organization the lumpen run in.
 As so, in any base building that revolutionaries do, they must contest not just the police and NGOs, but the gangs that so often work with them to pacify the people, just as the kapos were enlisted by the Nazis in the Jewish ghettoes.

 In the case of the People’s War in Peru, the Communist Party of Peru (PCP) organized people in their base areas into Popular Assemblies which targeted hated oppressors – which included cattle rustlers.
 The livelihood of Andean people in these areas where revolutionary power was strongest had historically been tied to the availability of cattle and sheep, so rustlers’ (who were often connected to more powerful merchants and hacienda owners) thievery did not just cause a significant amount of economic trauma for peasant families but also were cause of malnutrition and hunger in many villages.
 Vigilante violence against cattle rustlers had been punished by regional government authorities in spite of popular demands for the death penalty to be used on the rustlers.
 The arrival of the Communists’ Guerrilla Army [Peoples Guerrilla Army, EGP] led to the institution of the death penalty on cattle rustlers along with the regular patrolling of roads, trails, pastures, and fields.
 In this case, the reactionary alliance between the lumpenproletariat and the old State created a fissure where the PCP could entrench itself, and endear itself to the people.